 Light Loadings Screen

-To access this screen double-click on “Light” in the state variables list in the main window.
+To access this screen, double-click on “Light” in the state variables list in the main window.

 When entering light data, the user has three options: Constant, time series, or annual mean and range may be given for light in Langleys/day.
 If annual mean and range are used, these parameters must be filled-in in the site parameters screen.